 A lot of people aren’t going to like this.
 But, it is okay to cut off toxic people from your life, especially loved ones.
 The pandemic showed the true colors of the people around me, and unfortunately, that led to me cutting off ties with several of my loved ones.
-However, it was more important for me to cut them off and have mental peace than to constantly be brought down by their negative energy.
+However, it was more important for me to cut them off and have mental peace than being constantly brought down by their negative energy.

 - Adulting sucks.

 I stand by this.
 Adulting sucks.
-I cannot believe I have to worry about bills, health insurance, health, the pandemic, and everything else.
-Sometimes I wish I was a child, where the only thing I had to worry about was how to write a love letter to my class crush and playing with my barbies.
+I cannot believe I have to worry about bills, health insurance, the pandemic, and everything else.
+Sometimes I wish I was a child, where the only thing I had to worry about was how to write a love letter to my class crush and play with my barbies.